AshleyDhevalall/anythingllm-demo/README.md

 6. Enter your prompt and click `Send prompt message to workspace` icon
 ```
-Who are the characters in romeo-and-juliet.pdf?
+Who are the characters in Romeo and Juliet?
 ```

 Sample prompt response